Updated May 31, 2026§ For Kids

 This is where the watches diverge most.

-I've talked with parents who switched from Gabb to Apple Watch around age 13.
-The common reason: kids hit middle school and needed group chats, school apps, and more independence.
-Gabb's locked-down approach works well until it doesn't.
+The common switch point is middle school: kids start needing group chats, school apps, and more independence.
+Gabb’s locked-down approach works well until it doesn’t.

 If knowing exactly where your child is matters to you, the Apple Watch wins this one clearly.

 The Apple Watch uses built-in GPS, Wi-Fi positioning, and cellular data for real-time location tracking.
-In our testing with Apple Watch SE, location accuracy was consistently within 5-10 meters in urban areas.
-If you want to understand how GPS accuracy compares across devices, we've tested that extensively.
-The watch works independently of a paired iPhone when cellular is enabled, so your child doesn't need to carry a phone.
+GPS.gov’s consumer accuracy guidance puts open-sky GPS in the few-meters class, while buildings and indoor environments loosen any watch’s result.
+If you want to understand how GPS accuracy compares across devices, our guide breaks it down.
+The watch works independently of a paired iPhone when cellular is enabled, so your child doesn’t need to carry a phone.

 Both watches support geofencing.
 You set a boundary (like your neighborhood or the school campus), and get alerts when your child enters or leaves.
 Both also have emergency SOS features that share location with emergency services.
 For families also considering tracking elderly parents, these same features work across age groups.